Gato Fernández: International career

 During the late 1970s to the mid to late 1980s, his only challenger in goal for the Paraguay national team was Ever Hugo Almeida.
-Finally, in the late 1980s, Fernández became the back-up to Jose Luis Chilavert.
+In the late 1980s, Fernández became the back-up to Jose Luis Chilavert.

 During the 1986 World Cup in Mexico, Fernández started for Paraguay in all four games.
 He stopped a penalty kick from Mexican Hugo Sánchez to hold the host team to a 1–1 draw.

 Retirement

 After retiring, Fernández dedicated himself to working as a board of director at his original club (River Plate of Paraguay), and representing other footballers.
-His son, Gatito Fernández, is a professional goalkeeper, currently in the registry of Botafogo in Brazil.
+His son, Gatito Fernández, is a professional goalkeeper who began his career at Cerro Porteño and also gained notoriety playing for Botafogo in Brazil.